 This easy frosting made with cocoa powder beats up nice and fluffy!
-It's rich chocolate flavor compliments both chocolate cakes and yellow cake!
-With just 4 ingredients it's ready in as little as 5 minutes to pipe on or frost your favorite dessert!
+Its rich chocolate flavor compliments both chocolate cakes and yellow cake!
+With just 4 ingredients, it's ready in as little as 5 minutes to pipe on or frost your favorite dessert!

 Jump to: